Zex0n/django-simple-cms/README.md

         {% include menu.mainmenu.get_template %}
     </div>

-where mainmenu is a slug of the menu.
+where "mainmenu" is a slug of the menu.

+If you need more, than one menu template, you can configure it in the settings.py:

+    MENU_TEMPLATES = (
+        # Customize this
+        (1, 'vertical_menu.html'),
+        (2, 'horizontal_menu.html')
+    )